mantissecurity/.github/README.md

 # .github
-Community health files for the @mantissecurity organization
+Community health files for the @vipyrsec organization